innolitics/rdm/README.md

 RDM is especially well-suited for early-stage software-only medical devices that are being developed following IEC 62304.

+## Who Uses RDM?

+- We use it at [Innolitics](https://innolitics).
+- Several of our clients have used it and have successfully submitted 510(k)s using documents produced by it.
+- One client also passed an IEC 62304 [Intertek](https://www.intertek.com) Audit using the documents produced by RDM.
+- Another client uses RDM to manager their entire QMS.

 ## Quick Start

 ```